TFirst99/timfirst.com/content/index.md

 ---

 I am 23 year old econ predoc.
-I am interested in economics, artificial intelligence, epistemology, philosophy of science, philosophy of language, and more.
+My interests include economics, epistemology, philosophy of language, artificial intelligence, philosophy of science, literature, architecture, and more.

 I work as a research professional at the University of California, San Diego; however, I live in Chicago, and work out of the University of Chicago.
 My research focuses on adolescent social media use and its impact on well-being and mental health.